Where to Stay in Sydney 2026: Best Neighbourhoods & Accommodation Guide

 Pet Friendly – Hughenden Boutique Hotel

-BHughenden is a pet-friendly hotel built in the 1870s with rooms for those travelling with their furry friends.
+Hughenden is a pet-friendly hotel built in the 1870s.
+If you are travelling with your dog it’s definitely one to consider.
 It offers a variety of room sizes, some with small kitchenettes.
 Most have recently been renovated.
 It is a few minutes’ walk from Centennial Park, perfect for dog walks or morning runs.
 The service is super friendly, and the 389 bus runs right by the door.

 Hotels in Surry Hills